The function aheatmap plots high-quality heatmaps,

 plot is compatible with base layouts such as the ones

-defined with 'mfrow'
+defined with 'mfrow' or layout,

 enabling the easy drawing of multiple heatmaps on a